medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 By convention, all plugin names start with `medusa` followed by a descriptive name of what the plugin does.
 For example, the Stripe plugin is named `medusa-payment-stripe`.

+### Rename Project Name

+Update the `name` field in the `package.json` file to the name of your plugin.
+This should be the same name that you chose when running the `medusa new` command.

 ### Project Structure

 The command above creates a new directory `medusa-plugin-custom` that holds essentially the same codebase you would have for a Medusa server.
 This is because a plugin has the same directory structure as a Medusa server.